 Gross margin is a non-IFRS measure that does not have a standardized meaning prescribed by IFRS.
 Gross margin provides additional information to readers of the MD&A and Financial Statements to enhance their understanding of the Company's financial performance.
-Gross margin comprises of revenue less cost of sales.
+Gross margin is comprised of revenue less cost of sales divided by revenue.